guggero/block-dn/README.md

-# cfilter-cdn
+# block-dn

-Process BIP-157/158 cfilters for distribution over a CDN
+Process BIP-157/158 cfilters and Bitcoin blocks for distribution over a CDN.